Redfern Ocean Development

 What is a typical profit split in a Redfern Ocean JV?

-Splits vary based on property value, location, development costs, and projected sale price.
-Typical structures give the landowner 25–40% of the net profit after all development costs, in addition to a baseline return that reflects their property's as-is value.
+JV splits typically range from 25% to 50% of net profit, structured per deal based on location, lot value, and market conditions.
+This is in addition to a baseline return that reflects your property's as-is value.
 We present the full financial model before you commit.

 What costs am I responsible for?